Chemical potential in active systems: predicting phase equilibrium from bulk equations of state?: Introduction

-The non-equilibrium phase behavior of active Brownian spheres, that constantly convert energy into directed motion, has received considerable attention in recent years.
-However, as of yet there is no thermodynamic framework to describe the clustering phenomena, the pronounced accumulation of active particles at walls, and the observed coexistence of dilute and dense phases of active matter that resemble gas-liquid and gas-solid coexistence in passive systems \cite{fily2012athermal,redner2013structure,wysocki2014cooperative,bialke2012crystallization,takatori2014swim,farage2015effective,prymidis2015self,ni2013pushing}.
-In fact, even the definition of basic thermodynamic variables such as temperature and pressure of these active systems are being heavily debated.
-For instance, an effective temperature was introduced by Brady {\em et al.} \cite{takatori2015towards}, but it was shown that it depends not only on the Peclet number, but also on the external potential, and particle interactions \cite{palacci2010sedimentation,enculescu2011active,szamel2014self,ginot2015nonequilibrium,solon2015active}.
-Additionally, it was argued recently that the force per unit area on the wall can depend on the wall-particle interaction, which would imply that the pressure is not even a state function \cite{cates}.
-Interestingly, although the concepts of pressure and temperature may not yet be fully established in active systems, the chemical potential has hardly been discussed at all.
+The non-equilibrium phase behavior of active Brownian particles (ABPs), which constantly convert energy into directed motion, has received considerable attention in recent years.
+The development of a thermodynamic framework to describe the clustering phenomena, the pronounced accumulation of active particles at walls, and the observed coexistence of dilute and dense phases of active matter that resemble gas-liquid and gas-solid coexistence in passive systems has been of particular interest\cite{fily2012athermal,redner2013structure,wysocki2014cooperative,bialke2012crystallization,takatori2014swim,farage2015effective,prymidis2015self,ni2013pushing,Solon2015,palacci2010sedimentation,Marconi2015,takatori2015towards,Stenhammar2014,enculescu2011active,Cates2013,Cates2015,vassilis}.
+Even the idea of basic thermodynamic variables such as temperature and pressure of these active systems is being heavily debated.
+For instance, the effective temperature introduced by Loi {\em et al.}\cite{Loi2011} and measured in experiments\cite{palacci2010sedimentation,enculescu2011active} was shown to depend not only on P\'eclet number, but also on the external potential and the particle interactions\cite{fily2012athermal,bialke2012crystallization,Cates2013,szamel2014self,takatori2015towards,ginot2015nonequilibrium,solon2015active,Takatori2016}.
+Additionally, it was argued recently that the force per unit area on the wall can depend on the wall-particle interactions, which would imply that the pressure is not even a state function \cite{Solon2015,cates,Junot2017}.
+Similarly, a chemical potential has been introduced in the literature using phenomenological arguments\cite{Stenhammar2014,Takatori2015,takatori2015towards,Solon2016}, or noise approximations \cite{Marconi2015} in an approach towards a thermodynamic framework for active systems.
+For instance, Takatori and Brady\cite{takatori2015towards} introduced a non-equilibrium chemical potential using micromechanical arguments, of similar form to the one that we will derive using the Fokker-Planck approach in this work.
+The authors of Ref.\cite{takatori2015towards} even proceed and calculate spinodals and binodals on the basis of either a Gibbs-Duhem-like equation or a free energy for the (realistic) case of an incompressible solvent.
+Later, however, it was argued in Ref.\cite{Solon2015} that a Maxwell construction on the simulated equation of state does {\em not} yield the simulated coexistence densities.
+Consequently, a complete and well-established thermodynamic framework to describe the phase behavior of a model as simple as ABPs is still lacking.
+Our Fokker-Planck approach is similar in spirit to that of Ref.\cite{Solon2015,Solon2016}, but defines an expression for the local chemical potential in terms of the new concept of a ``swim potential'', which is well-defined in planar geometries and curl-free particle fluxes and which may contribute, in these cases, to formulating a theoretical framework.